Bit Manipulation C++ - C++ Programming Tutorial

 Bit Manipulation C++

-A bit is defined as the basic unit which stores the data in digital notation.
+A bit is characterized as the fundamental unit responsible for storing information in digital form.

 Two values represent it as follows -